The Most Violent Cities in Europe by Country (2023)

 The city was notorious for rapes and sexual assaults for a while, especially in Keighley, a Bradford neighborhood that also harbored one of the many child grooming gangs that were active in the UK not long ago.

 To talk about the most violent place in Austria is complicated because there is not really any violent place in Austria.

-Even the Austrian capital (and largest city), Vienna, is among the safest in Europe.
+Even the Austrian capital (and largest city), Vienna, is among the safest in Europe (and also is the most beautiful capital, together with Rome).
 When Viennese people tell you that a place is “unsafe,” they mean “at risk of seeing drunk people somewhere.”

 There is, however, one of its districts that has a higher number of property crimes.